nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/ecat_examples/eoe/example_board_readme.md

 Hardware requirements
 =====================
-- MIMXRT1180-EVK RevC
+- IMX943-EVK board
 - RJ45 Network cable
 - Mini/micro USB cable
-- Personal Computer on which the TwinCat3 has been installed(Windows 10 is recommended)
+- Personal Computer on which the TwinCat3 has been installed

 Board settings
 ==============